 The standard 12-bar blues progression has evolved over the last century, from early Delta blues to sophisticated Jazz blues variations.
 The core progressions and bass lines have been constant elements.
 To construct a bass line for a Blues tune, select a 12-Bar Blues lead sheet and write the melody (or “head” in the vernacular) on the top line of a grand staff with the chord symbols above it.
 Follow these steps in building your bass line:

-This assignment includes examples of typical chord changes in Roman Numerals for each style.
+Find this assignment in the Materials below.
+It includes examples of typical chord changes for 12-Bar Blues in Roman Numerals for each style.
 A selection of Blues heads is located in the Lead Sheet Library.
 Follow the steps in the assignment and play the result.
 Try playing any two parts of the Blues by Five arrangement together at the piano in a swing tempo.

 The best way to absorb idiomatic traits is to study and transcribe your favorite blues bass lines to learn how creative bass players and arrangers have developed this style of music.
 You will hear the quarter notes divided on the beat occasionally into repeated swing eighth notes, passing chords in the harmony, and a variety of chord changes in the turn-around.
 B. B. King (1925-2015) is well known for his mastery of the Blues, and his song entitled I’m A Blues Man is a good example of a modern 12-bar blues progression.